George Spelvin

+History

+According to a 1910 New York Sun article, actor-manager William Gillette created the pseudonym for an actor doubling in a second role in his 1908 play Ticey (aka That Little Affair of Boyd's).
+The actor was afraid that his reputation would be damaged if his name appeared in the cast list for a bit part.
+Gillette apparently made up the name George Spelvin on the spot.
+However, the Encyclopedia Britannica notes without citation that the name is said to have first appeared on a cast list in 1886 in Karl the Peddler, a play by Charles A. Gardiner, and that it was used by a cast member of Winchell Smith's Brewster's Millions in 1906.
+This latter usage is confirmed by contemporaneous newspaper cast lists for Brewster's Millions.
+According to a 1916 New York Times article, Winchell Smith insisted on having the pseudonym used in Brewster's Millions and later used it in other plays including Via Wireless.

 Reasons for use

 The reasons for the use of an alternate name vary.
 Actors who do not want to be credited, or whose names would otherwise appear twice because they are playing more than one role in a production, may adopt a pseudonym.
 Actors who are members of the trade unions (such as the Actors' Equity Association) but are working under a non-union contract for a given production may use pseudonyms to avoid fines or other penalties by their union.

 In some plays, this name has appeared in cast lists as the name of an actor (or actress) portraying a character who is mentioned in the dialogue but never turns up onstage: with the role credited to "George Spelvin", the audience is not forewarned that the character never makes an entrance.
-The name is said to have first appeared on a cast list in 1886 in Karl the Peddler, a play by Charles A. Gardiner.
 The 1927 musical play Strike Up the Band by George S. Kaufman and George and Ira Gershwin features a character named George Spelvin.
 The name can also be used when one actor is playing what appear to be two characters, but is later revealed as being one person with two names or identities.
 Because of the pseudonym, the audience is not clued-in that the two seemingly separate characters are meant to be the same person.
 This is especially useful in murder mysteries.

 The name may also be used for a character who never delivers a line, and thus any member of the stage crew might be filling in the role.
 For example, a person makes a delivery to a character onstage: the doorbell rings, the delivery is made, and the delivery carrier disappears, with no words spoken.